-236 made with Abraham four hundred and thirty years before the law

-237 was spoken on Sinai was a covenant confirmed by God in Christ, the

-238 very same gospel which is preached to us.
-"The Scripture, foreseeing

-239 that God would justify the heathen through faith preached before the

-40 gospel unto Abraham, saying, In thee shall all nations be blessed.
-So

-241 then they which be of faith are blessed with faithful Abraham."
-The

-242 covenant of grace is not a new truth, for it existed in the mind of God

-243 from all eternity.
+236 made with Abraham four hundred and thirty years before the law 237 was spoken on Sinai was a covenant confirmed by God in Christ, the 238 very same gospel which is preached to us.
+"The Scripture, foreseeing 239 that God would justify the heathen through faith preached before the 240 gospel unto Abraham, saying, In thee shall all nations be blessed.
+So 241 then they which be of faith are blessed with faithful Abraham."
+The 242 covenant of grace is not a new truth, for it existed in the mind of God 243 from all eternity.
 This is why it is called the everlasting covenant.

-The plan of redemption was not conceived after the fall of man to

-45 cure the dreadful evil; the apostle Paul speaks of the gospel, the

-246 preaching of Jesus Christ, as "the revelation of the mystery, which

-247 hath been kept in silence through times eternal, but now is manifest-

-248 ed, and by the Scriptures of the prophets, according to the command-

-249 ment of the eternal God, is made known unto all the nations unto

-250 obedience of faith."
+244 The plan of redemption was not conceived after the fall of man to 245 cure the dreadful evil; the apostle Paul speaks of the gospel, the 246 preaching of Jesus Christ, as "the revelation of the mystery, which 247 hath been kept in silence through times eternal, but now is manifest-248 ed, and by the Scriptures of the prophets, according to the command-249 ment of the eternal God, is made known unto all the nations unto 250 obedience of faith."
 (Revised Version.)
-The Signs of the Times, Au-

-251 gust 24, 1891, par.
-10.

-252 When Christ entered within the heavenly gates, He was enthroned, completed, the Holy Spirit descended upon His followers in rich cur-
+The Signs of the Times, Au-251 gust 24, 1891, par.
+10. 252 When Christ entered within the heavenly gates, He was enthroned, amid the songs of millions of angels.
+As soon as this ceremony was

+254 completed, the Holy Spirit descended upon His followers in rich cur-